 Preferred by Nature has additional policies related to impartiality management such as Anti-Corruption Policy, Whistleblower Policy, Donations Policy and Open Source Policy, which are available on our website.

 Preferred by Nature owns a certification branch (Assurance) providing conformity evaluation services, including certification and verification.
-Preferred by Nature’s structure reflects this focus on main types of activities, namely:
+Preferred by Nature’s structure reflects this by focusing on main activities, namely:

-- Assurance: fee-for-service certification work in accordance with normative standards that are accredited/recognised by third parties; NEPCon OÜ based in Estonia is in charge of Preferred by Nature’s certification activities.
-NEPCon OÜ is wholly owned by NEPCon F.M.B.A., a registered non-profit organisation registered in Copenhagen, Denmark.
-In a few cases local entities hold their own accreditations if required by local rules (e.g. PEFC forest management in Russia or the national forestry standard NMX in Mexico).
-All certification decisions are taken by Assurance staff.
+- Assurance: fee-for-service certification work in accordance with normative standards that are accredited/recognised by third parties; Preferred by Nature OÜ, based in Estonia, is in charge of Preferred by Nature’s certification activities.
+Preferred by Nature OÜ is wholly owned by Preferred by Nature F.M.B.A., a non-profit organisation registered in Copenhagen, Denmark.
+In a few cases, local entities hold their own accreditations if required by local rules (e.g. PEFC forest management in Russia or the national forestry standard NMX in Mexico).
+All certification decisions are taken by the Assurance staff.

-- Projects and Solutions: fee-for-service client advisory activities under the Sustainability Framework program including supply chain risk assessment and due diligence facilitation according to company policies and procedures; and implementation of donor-funded projects.
-Projects and Solutions activities are managed by NEPCon F.M.B.A.
+- Projects and Solutions: fee-for-service client advisory activities under the Sustainability Framework programme including supply chain risk assessment and due diligence facilitation according to company policies and procedures; and implementation of donor-funded projects.
+Projects and Solutions activities are managed by Preferred by Nature F.M.B.A.

 - Strategy and Innovation: development of new service areas and administration of open training courses.

-NEPCon F.M.B.A. has established subsidiary organisations in different countries with the aim of providing payroll service to staff based in these countries who are delivering local services.
-These entities provide invoicing services for clients based in these countries as well as ensuring compliance with local tax regulations.
+Preferred by Nature F.M.B.A. has established subsidiary organisations in different countries with the aim of providing payroll services to staff based in these countries who are delivering local services.
+These entities also provide invoicing services for clients based in these countries as well as ensuring compliance with local tax regulations.

 The following principles are applicable to the entire Preferred by Nature organisation to assure impartiality and reduce the risks of conflicts of interest: